polyverse-appsec/vs-boost/raw_instructions.md

 8. **Review the Results**: Each Boost Notebook cell will contain the results of the AI-enhanced processing.
   * **For Defect and Security Analysis**, you can edit the code in each Cell and re-run the analysis to see the results.
+  * **For Data Compliance**, you can review the data compliance issues in each Cell, and learn more about how your code uses data.
+  * **For Coding Guidelines**, you can review the analysis in each Cell to see how your code follows best practices, or differs from standard coding guidelines.
   * **For Code Conversion**, you can review the new code in each Cell for integration into your new modernized project.
   * **For Documentation**, you can read the documentation to better understand legacy code, review for architectural or potential redesign, and to better understand how the original code actually worked.
   * **For Test Generation**, you can review the test cases and integrate them into your automated test harness or CI/CD/CT system.